blackhatethicalhacking/DDoSlayer/README.md

 It will then start sending 1337 packets to that port for the time you gave it.

-Note the time is in seconds.
+Note, the time is in seconds.

 It is recommended to use high bandwidth, such as a VPS Server.